 Ransomware Defense and Recovery Strategies

-In 2022, a team at VMware published a paper on using VMware products to combat cyber attacks, with a focus on ransomware.
+In 2022, a on using VMware products to combat cyber attacks, with a focus on ransomware.
 In recent years, there has been a significant increase in such attacks; however, a well-designed IT infrastructure can effectively deter, detect, repel, and recover from breaches.
 It is essential to note that IT infrastructure is not an end in itself but serves to operate workloads and grant data access to organizations.

 The 2022 paper determined that workload protections differ from infrastructure protections and primarily concentrated on the latter.
 This whitepaper explores the other direction, to investigate ransomware prevention in virtualized workloads.
 We aim to present best practices for operating workloads, in alignment with current guidance from both VMware and the industry, while also incorporating our own implementation and testing.
 Furthermore, we intend to chronicle our design decision-making processes so that others may learn from them.